 Select elements in the virtual dataset (destination selection)

-Map destination selection and source selection with dataset creation property list call
+Map destination selections to source selections with a dataset creation property list call

 End iteration

-Call H5Dcreate using properties defined above.
+Call H5Dcreate using the properties defined above

-Access VDS as a regular HDF5 dataset.
+Access the VDS as a regular HDF5 dataset

-Close VDS when finished.
+Close the VDS when finished

-Create Datasets that Comprise VDS (Optional)
+Create Datasets that Comprise the VDS (Optional)

-One should follow the current HDF5 data model to create a source dataset if the dataset uses one of the current storage layouts (contiguous, chunked, compact, external) or the programming model for VDS if a source dataset is a virtual dataset.
+Users should follow the current HDF5 data model to create a source dataset if the dataset uses one of the current storage layouts (contiguous, chunked, compact, external) or the programming model for a VDS if a source dataset is a virtual dataset.

 This step is optional.
-If a dataset, which elements comprise VDS, doesn’t exist, one can specify the behavior by setting a special property: the fill values may be used when performing I/O on VDS or I/O fails with appropriate error message.
+If a source dataset does not exist, users can specify the behavior by setting a special property: fill values may be used when performing I/O on a VDS, or I/O operations fail with appropriate error messages.

 Create the Virtual Dataset

-Define Datatype
+Define the Datatype

 A virtual dataset may have any datatype, but it should be “compatible” with the datatypes of the source datasets.
-Two HDF5 datatypes are called compatible if the HDF5 Library can convert an element of one datatype to the element of another datatype; for example, an integer value to a floating point value.
+Two HDF5 datatypes are called compatible if the HDF5 Library can convert an element of one datatype to an element with another datatype.
+An example is, an element with an integer datatype can be converted to an element with a floating point datatype.

-Define Dataspace
+Define the Dataspace

-The dataspace of a virtual dataset is defined in the same way as a dataspace for a regular dataset.
+The dataspace of a virtual dataset is defined in the same way as the dataspace for a regular dataset.
 The VDS’s rank and dimension sizes do not depend on the dimensionality of the source datasets.
-One uses the H5Screate_simple function to describe the VDS’s dataspace as shown below.
+For example, the H5Screate_simple function can be used to describe the VDS’s dataspace as shown below.

 vspace_id = H5Screate_simple(vRANK, vdims, vmaxdims);